 Other State Resources

-Other emergency actions taken by Alabama state agencies because of COVID-19.
+Other emergency actions taken by Alabama all state agencies because of COVID-19.

 Information about the Alabama Department of Labor waiving employer unemployment charges for unemployment claims related to COVID-19.